puppetlabs/relay-rfcs/0000-step-execution-outcomes.md

 cannot be reconciled.
 A failure of a query to provide its replies causes a terminal failure of a run.

-For step execution, we intend to maintain backward compatibility with our current implementation, which has the following behavior:

-1. If a step fails:
-   1. The run is assigned the outcome `failure`.
-   1. Steps that are currently `in-progress` continue until they reach a resolved status.
-   1. Any steps that are still `pending` are transitioned to `skipped`.

-We propose the following implicit behavior rule that authors will expect when using conditions:

-2. If (a) a step fails, (b) a direct dependent specifically references its status using `!Status` in a condition, and (c) the nearest predicate to the status reference evaluates to `true`:
-   1. There is no change to the run's outcome.
-   1. The execution of other steps is unaffected by the failure of this step, except to the extent that they reference its status.
+Generally, if a step fails, we assign the run the outcome `failure`.
+This does not affect the execution of other steps except to the extent that they reference the failing step's status.

+*Note:* We leave open the possibility to add customizable behavior upon outcome assignment, including immediate termination of the run and skipping any pending steps.
+These future behaviors are outside the scope of this RFC.

+Authors will expect sensible implicit behavior when referencing a step's status in a condition.
+In particular, when a step's execution is conditioned on the failure of another step, run outcome should be *unaffected* by the dependency's failure.
+A run's outcome is not assigned `failure` if the following statements are true when a step fails:

+1. A direct dependent of the step specifically references its status using `!Status` in a condition.
+2. The nearest predicate to the status reference, including transitive evaluation of unary not operations, evalutes to `true`.

 As an example, this implicit behavior applies if an author uses the following `when` conditions: